redhat-actions/buildah-build/README.md

 Buildah action works only on Linux distributions, and it is not supported on Windows or Mac platforms at this time.

 Note that GitHub's [Ubuntu Environments](https://github.com/actions/virtual-environments#available-environments) (ubuntu-20.04 and ubuntu-18.04) come with buildah 1.17.0 installed.
-So, if you are not using those Ubuntu environments you need to make sure to install buildah tool in an early step.
+If you are not using these environments, you must first [install buildah](https://github.com/containers/buildah/blob/master/install.md).

 ## Action Inputs